Tax Extensions: 10 Misconceptions, 10 Truth Bombs

-If you don't make your full tax payment on time, then interest and failure-to-pay penalties will be levied against you, adds Katherine Pomerantz, founder of The Bookkeeping Artist.
-“However, you can avoid the failure-to-pay penalty if you pay 90 percent of your tax owed, file an extension, and pay the remainder by the six-month extension date,” says Pomerantz.
+If you don't make your full tax payment on time, then interest and failure-to-pay penalties will be levied against you, adds Katherine Pomerantz, founder of“However, you can avoid the failure-to-pay penalty if you pay 90 percent of your tax owed, file an extension, and pay the remainder by the six-month extension date,” says Pomerantz.

 Bottom line: The extension is for more time, not for an extension on paying your taxes.

 You don’t need a tale of hardship or some disastrous event that waylaid your well-intended plans to file on time to get an extension.
 You don’t even need to give a reason.

 All you have to do is send the form in with your name, Social Security number, and boom!
 You’re set.
 “No one is going to call or send you a letter asking why you want the extension,” says Nisall.

 "Many new taxpayers believe that filing an extension for their tax return is some arduous process,” says Logan Allec, CPA, and owner of the personal finance site.